project-archives/vim-builtin-packager/README.md

 tools?

-Well we could right our own plugins to suit our needs - but why waste time reinventing the wheel when there are so many good pluginsout there.
+Well we could right our own plugins to suit our needs - but why waste time reinventing the wheel when there are so many good plugins out there.

 How could I manage the plugins then and still keep a tidy .vimrc

 ## Vim 8 built in package manager

-With Vim 8.0 we saw that Vim quitely added a built in package manager of sorts.
+With Vim 8.0 we saw that Vim quietly added a built in package manager of sorts.
-It isn't the whizz-bang all featured plugin we have all seen and loved.
+It isn't the fully featured plugin we have all seen and loved.

 It is little more than putting the plugin in a specific folder and adding the vimscript command **packloadall** to your .vimrc